-- (b) Even though the cash incurred flow for operating activities had been sum of Rs.2,038,159,212, it had been stated in the cash flow statement as sum of Rs.3,676,192,927.
-As such, the cash flow incurred for operating had activities been overstated by a sum of Rs.1,638,033,715. was observed that the operating expenditure incurred by Statutory Boards and Institutions under the purview of the Ministry as well being included, had been the reason therefor. - The operating expenditure incurred by the Statutory Boards and the Institutions under the purview of the should Ministry, not be identified as a cash flow spent for the operational activities of the Ministry. - Action would be taken to include the values in the cash flow statement in the future by obtaining explanations from the Department of State Accounts.
+- (b) Even though the cash flow incurred for operating activities had been a of sum Rs.2,038,159,212, it had been stated in the cash flow statement as a sum of Rs.3,676,192,927.
+As such, the cash flow incurred for operating activities had been overstated by a sum of Rs.1,638,033,715.
+It was observed that the expenditure operating incurred by Statutory Boards and Institutions under the purview of the Ministry as well being included, had been the reason therefor. - The operating expenditure incurred the by Statutory Boards and the Institutions under the purview of the Ministry, should not be identified as a cash flow spent for the operational activities of the Ministry. - Action would be taken to include the values in the cash flow statement in the future by obtaining explanations from the Department of State Accounts.

 (c) Even though the total of the recoveries of the Advances of Public Officers should be stated under the cash flow arising from investing activities of the cash flow statement, it had not been stated accordingly.
-It was observed that. amount had been a sum of Rs.11,399,259 as per Final Treasury Computer Printout.
+It was observed that, that amount had been a sum of Rs.11,399,259 as per the Final Treasury Computer Printout.